paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] WHAT?

 ^
 So now what?
-Are we stuck now?
-Is that it?
+Are we to remain lambo-less?

 ---